finos/legend/docs/getting-started/installation-guide.md

 There are a few different options to install and use Legend.
 They are listed below in increasing order of integration and installation complexity.

-## Hosted FINOS

-This is the easiest way to get started with Legend as it does not involve any installation steps.

-The FINOS foundation hosts a free instance of Legend to be used for shared modeling efforts.

-Instructions to sign up and use this instance can be found on the [FINOS page](https://www.finos.org/legend).

-**Note: This is a shared instance which might not be appropriate for proprietary data models.**

 ## Maven Install

 This option is for software developers who want to build and run Legend from source.
 Instructions can be found [here](maven-install.md).